developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 * Android
 * Windows Mobile
 * Windows CE
-* Zebra devices only (Not all scanning engines support all symbologies or all symbology properties)
+* Zebra devices only (Some scan engines do not support all symbologies/symbology properties)

 ###upcEanSupplemental5

 ####Type
 <span class='text-info'>BOOLEAN</span>

 ####Description
 When true, enables the supplemental barcode decoding.
-Note you must have upcEanSupplementalMode:always set for this parameter to take effect.
+Note you must have `upcEanSupplementalMode:always` set for this parameter to take effect.

 ####Access